 Blackwater Honey was co-founded in 2020 by brothers Andrew & John Shinnick.
 Their name and inspiration comes from the river Blackwater in County Cork.
-They are 3rd generation beekeepers who have amassed over 60years of practical experience and run, a mainly hobbyist, bee farming business based prodimently in Co.
+They are a third (3rd) generation beekeeping family who have impressively amassed over sixty (60) years of practical beekeeping experience.
+They run a mainly hobbyist, bee farming business based in Fermoy, Co.
 Cork.

-Their aim is to produce artisan honey products; high quality mated Queens along with supplying strong & healthy nucleus colony packages from native Irish honey bees.
+Their aim is to produce a premium Irish honey along with high quality mated Queens along with supplying strong & healthy nucleus colony packages from native Irish honey bees.
 They also continue to breed bees with an increased prevalence for Varroa tolerance in order to reduce the dependency on chemical treatments.

 Blackwater Honey are members of the Federation of Irish Beekeepers Association (FIBKA), the Irish Beekeeping Association (CLG) along with being a firm supporter & member of the Native Irish Honey Bee Society (NIHBS), whose aim is also to promote the native Irish honey bee, Apis Mellifera Mellifera (AMM).

 They are huge supporters of biodiversity and with wanting to improving pollinator habitats.
 They continue to support and endorse the All Ireland Pollination Plan whereby they routinely give away free wildflower seeds with all of honey honey jar gift packages and nucleus colonies.
-They utilise 100 % recyclable and sustainable packaging in all of the products whilst trying not to use any single use plastics in their business.
+They utilise 100% recyclable and sustainable packaging in all of their products whilst trying not to use any single use plastics in any of their business.